76 mm divisional gun M1936 (F-22): Organization and service

-RKKA
+Soviet Union

 According to the organization of 1939, each rifle division had two artillery regiments - the light regiment (a battalion of 76 mm guns in three batteries of four guns; two mixed battalions with one battery of 76 mm guns and two batteries of 122 mm howitzers) and the howitzer regiment, totaling 20 76 mm guns per division.
 In June 1940 the battalion of 76 mm guns was removed, and only 8 guns remained.
 In March 1942 a third mixed battalion (a battery of 76 mm and a battery of 122 mm) was added, which brought the number of 76 mm guns to 12.

 Motorized divisions had two mixed battalions (a battery of 76 mm guns, two batteries of 122 mm howitzers), totaling 8 76 mm guns.
 Cavalry divisions until August 1941 also had 8 76 mm guns, then the divisional artillery was removed.

 The F-22 was also used by anti-tank artillery brigades (24 pieces), from 1942 by tank destroyer brigades with 16 pieces, and by light artillery brigades (60-72 pieces).

 The F-22 saw combat for the first time in the Battle of Lake Khasan in 1938.
 The gun was also used in the Winter War.
-On 1 June 1941 RKKA possessed 2,844 F-22s.
+On 1 June 1941, the Red Army possessed 2,844 F-22s.
 Many were lost, but a limited number remained in service until the end of the war.
 For example, two artillery regiments (40 pieces) took part in the Battle of Kursk.
 It was mostly employed as a field gun, sometimes as anti-tank gun and was apparently never used as anti-aircraft weapon.